 The wealth of health-related information drawn from medical records, pharmacies, laboratories, remote patient monitoring, and emerging sources like consumer wearables, offers a range of challenges and prospects for the healthcare industry.
 The effective integration, management, and utilization of this data is crucial for optimizing long-term health outcomes.

 Consider the multitude of diverse payer workflows, each with its unique intricacies.
-The data and its frequency that may suffice for one purpose, like quality measurement, but may not necessarily be suitable for another, such as care coordination.
-Consequently, fit-for-purpose data is intentionally tailored to cater to the distinct requirements of specific workflows, aiming to optimize the value and influence of the data.
+The data and its frequency that may suffice for one purpose, like quality measurement.
+However, it may not necessarily be suitable for another, such as care coordination.
+Consequently, we intentionally tailor fit-for-purpose data to cater to the distinct requirements of specific workflows.
+The aim is to optimize the value and influence of the data.

-Several factors, including inherent variation in source documentation, inconsistent terminologies, poor standardization, and other systemic data quality issues make deploying fit-for-purpose data challenging.
-These barriers often lead to poor data quality and the need to integrate data from multiple sources to complete each member’s health picture.
+Several factors, including inherent variation, inconsistent terminologies, poor standardization, and other systemic data quality issues make deploying fit-for-purpose data challenging.
+These barriers often lead to poor data quality and the need to integrate data from multiple sources.

 Creating data that aligns with the specific requirements of each payer workflow may seem like a challenging undertaking.
 Moreover, the additional complexity of integrating this data into existing workflows leaves organizations grappling with where to begin.